Sorting

 }

-std cat-science
+std cat~algorithms

-A vector of f32 or f64 can be sorted with sort_by and std::cmp::PartialOrd::partial_cmp⮳.
+A vector of f32 or f64 guaranteed not to contain NaN values can therefore be sorted using sort_by and std::cmp::PartialOrd::partial_cmp.

 fn main() {